 Amsterdam Mamas received a free copy of this book in exchange for our honest review.

-Anastasia Drost is the Content Editor for Amsterdam Mamas.
+Anastasia Drost is the Editor in Chief of Amsterdam Mamas.
 She lives in Amsterdam, returned after many years, this time with a Dutch husband and two children.